DIY Vegan Tooth Powder

 - 2 pinches stevia

-- 2 drops of peppermint oil - and I mean drops!
+- 2 drops of food grade peppermint oil

 Pop it all in a reusable container, I saved a Sukin screw-top jar for this purpose, and give it a shake.
 And you're done!
 Ready to pop in your carry-on luggage for an international flight.
 To use, simply sprinkle some onto your toothpaste or dip your toothbrush into the powder.